palaa159/Docs/OpenBCI Software/02_GUI_Widget_Guide.md

 **View Settings**:

 *Vertical Scale* — Controls the range of μV displaced in the time series.
-Note: Best to set to auto to avoid chopping off data and showing good peaks and troughs
+Note: Set to auto to avoid chopping off data and showing good peaks and troughs.
+Fine tune as necessary.

 *Window* — Shows the amount of time that is shown in the series.